 I believe she's going to have a hearing next week.

-I think it's a foregone conclusion, though, based on her comments today, which I thought were totally inappropriate, characterizing the jury having acted with great integrity.
+I think it's a foregone conclusion, though, based on her comments today, which I thought were totally inappropriate, characterizing the jury as having acted with great integrity.

-All right, well, let's assume this judge is not going to grant that request.
+Well, let's assume this judge is not going to grant that request.

 Where do they go next?